Unfit Parents in Illinois

 What Happens if a Parent Is Deemed Unfit?

 When the court decides one parent is unfit, the other parent gets a greater ability to make decisions for the child and more time with the child.
 The more unfit that person is, the greater the difference between the parent’s custody and placement will be.

 The court can even go so far as to only give the unfit parent supervised visitation.
 This is where the other parent or a different trusted party is also present when the unfit parent sees the child.

 Frequently Asked Questions

-How do you take an unfit mother from a child?
+How do you prove an unfit father in Illinois?

-How do you prove an unsafe environment for a child?
+How do you prove my ex is an unfit mother?

 To prove your ex is an unfit mother, they must have done something that deems them as an unfit parent.
 If your ex has done any of the above listed factors, then there are grounds for them to be deemed unfit.